Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 How do I change my name on my Alberta health care card?

 If you need to change your name on your Alberta Health Care card, you will need to complete the Name/Address form.
-You can download the form here and fill it carefully to ensure all your details are as per your official documents that you will be providing for your application.
+You can download the form here and fill it out carefully to ensure all your details are as per the official documents that you will be providing for your application.

 Once you have completed the form, you can take it to an authorised registry agent office or you can mail the form to: